kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Namespaced policies (AdmissionPolicies & AdmissionPolicyGroups) must now be scheduled to run in a secure-by-default PolicyServer.

-Documentation of policies that depend on context aware calls must be updated to mention those calls.
+Documentation of policies that depend on host capability calls must be updated to mention those calls.

 Namespaced policies don't have a `spec.contextAwareResources`, therefore no access to Kubernetes resources.
 This stays the same for now, see [future work].

-## Allowed context-aware calls
+## Allowed host capability calls

-Each context-aware capability calls a host-call API function.
+Each host capability calls a host-call API function.
 These functions are defined via a string that usually has a version and a "namespace".
 For example, `kubernetes/can_i`.
 These strings match the host-call API call listed in the [Host capabilities